 To reduce water loss and reduce weeds always apply mulch.
 There are many suitable mulches, sugarcane, lucerne, teatree, leaf litter etc.

 The drought in the past couple of years, has certainly proven how hardy and drought resistant roses actually are.
 Once established, they will survive without any irrigation, although for best results it is ideal to give them two good soakings a week in the hot summer months.

-Fertilise regulary, after every flush of flowers, during the growing season. the key is to fertilise in small amounts, but often. we recommend the use of organic fertilisers such as, Organic Life, chicken manure, blood and bone, cow manure or Dynamic Lifter.
-Water your plant well; remove any mulch from around the trunk.
+Fertilise regularly during the growing season, specifically after every flush of flowers.
+The key is to fertilise in small amounts, but often.
+We recommend the use of organic fertilisers such as, Organic Life, chicken manure, blood and bone, cow manure or Dynamic Lifter.
+Water your plant well and remove any mulch from around the trunk to allow air flow.
 Spread the fertiliser evenly around the soil underneath the canopy, but not directly against the trunk.
 The amount varies, depending on which fertiliser you choose.
 Don’t be afraid, you can apply a few large handfulls per plant of organic fertiliser.
 Generally the organic fertilisers are less harmful if you accidentally overfeed.

 Many people are terrified of pruning roses, in case they get it wrong.
 The first rule in rose pruning is don’t be scared!

 Throughout the growing season as each flush of flowers finishes and the petals start to drop, dead head these blooms.
 This is simply done buy cutting off the finished flower and a small portion of stem below it.
 This encourages the plant to shoot away with new growth producing more flowers.